mona0101/SL-streamlit-simpleApp/README.md

 ### 1. **Upload Data** 📂
    - Users can upload datasets in `CSV`, `Excel`, or `JSON` formats.
-   - The app automatically reads the uploaded file and loads it into the session for further processing.
+   - The app automatically reads the uploaded file and loads it for further processing.

 ### 2. **Exploratory Data Analysis (EDA)** 🔍
    - **Basic Stats**: View the dataset's shape (rows and columns) and column data types.